The Job Is Not To Build

 Join customer research calls.
 Deeply understand the challenges your customers face.
 Fall in love with the problems they have.
 Solutions are fleeting, problems are eternal.

-Do not delegate this to a product manager or the CEO, however competent.
+Do not delegate this to a product manager or the CEO, however competent they are.
 This is especially true if you are a co-founder.
 Seeing a problem first hand will elicit sparks of technical insight.
 Bring that insight to team discussions.
 Enlighten your team on what is possible.

 Only you really know what software is capable of.
 Everyone else in the team is likely to have assumptions about what can or cannot be done.